 One of the questions that I researched before leaving and where I couldn’t find a great answer is: how much money do you need on the Camino Portugues?
 How much does the Camino de Santiago cost?

 When traveling I am always using a budget app called trail wallet.
 It’s only available for iOs but I am sure there is something similar for android.
 The great thing of a budgeting app is that it shows you directly what you’re spending your money on … and if you’re going over budget!
-It also displays easy understandable stats and I always like to go back and see what I did and how much I generally paid for a trip.
-So today I am going to share what I exactly spent on the camino portugues.
+It also displays easily understandable stats and I always like to go back and see what I did and how much I generally paid for a trip.
+So today I am going to share what I exactly spent on the Camino Portugues.

 Duration: 15 days, 13th to 27th of June

-Flight: Paris – Porto: (79€ return ticket)Total costs: 695€ (My could save a lot on luggage.
+Flight: Paris – Porto: (79€ return ticket)Total costs: 695€ (I could save a lot on luggage.
 My bag was only 6kg and went as hand luggage.
-See what exactly I had in my bag for 15 days on the camino!)
+See what exactly I had in my bag for 15 days on the Camino!)

 average per day: 46.33€ (includes also the flights and bus fares, and some personal expenses)